Skip to content

 Grade: A-plus

-In Governor Bacon Health Center, 13.82% Percentage of Patients
+In Governor Bacon Health Center, 3.88% of Patients

-This tells you the percentage of patients that required additional assistance with activities of daily living over time.
+This tells you the percent of patients who needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile